 Membership guidelines and eligibility for the North Texas Municipal Clerks Association are as follows:

-TIER 1: Any person who serves as a municipal clerk, deputy municipal clerk and/or assistant to a municipal clerk, who is employed within the jurisdictional area of the organization, maybe be a member with full voting rights as long as he/she remains in good standing.
+TIER 1: Any person who serves as a municipal clerk, deputy municipal clerk and/or assistant to a municipal clerk, who is employed within the jurisdictional area of the organization, may be a member with full voting rights as long as he/she remains in good standing.
 This person may serve on any committee within the organization.

 TIER 2: Any person who retired as a municipal clerk, deputy municipal clerk and/or assistant to a municipal clerk, shall maintain his/her voting rights if he/she remains in good standing and maintains current certification.
 This person may serve on any committee within the organization.